pfrouleau/wce-triage-v2/README.rst

 --------------------------------------------------

   Once installation is done, boot into the installed system.
-  One way or the other, you need to get network going. mini.iso is bare-bone (on purpose.)
+  One way or the other, you need to get network going. mini.iso is bare-bone (on purpose).

 Here is what you can do: